-Reconfigurable middleware systems have been an intense research topic since the middle of the last decade.
-Examples of such platforms are TAO, dynamicTAO and UIC CORBA.
-The TAO platform [Schmidt and Cleeland, 1999] targets real time applications, and its architecture is strongly based on design patterns.
-Some of these patterns, such as the acceptor-connector [Schmidt, 1996], have been employed in the Arcademis implementation.
+TAO [Schmidt and Cleeland, 1999] targets real time applications, and its architecture is strongly based on design patterns.
+Some of these patterns, such as the acceptor-connector [Schmidt, 1997], have been employed in the Arcademis implementation.
 DynamicTAO [Román et al., 2001] adds dynamic reconfiguration to TAO, which only can be customized statically, that is, at compilation time.
-UIC CORBA [Román et al., 2001] is also a dynamically reconfigurable middleware that, similar to RME, targets mobile device.
-Dynamic reconfiguration in both dynamicTAO and UIC are accomplished by means of reflexivity: a mechanism that allows a program to know aspects of its internal structure during compilation time.
+UIC CORBA [Román et al., 2001] is also a dynamically reconfigurable middleware that, similar to RME, targets mobile devices.
+DynamicTAO and UIC CORBA are examples of reflective middleware, that is to say, these platforms provide reconfiguration by means of reflection: a mechanism that allows a program to know aspects of its internal structure during execution time.
+In order to keep its core simple, Arcademis, like TAO, does not provides mechanisms for implementing dynamic reconfigurations, although some customizations can be performed by the application developer during execution time, as discussed in Section 3.9.

 Arcademis is not a middleware platform, as TAO, dynamicTAO and UIC.
 It is a framework that allows the derivation of middleware systems.
-Another framework with objectives similar to those of Arcademis is Quarterware [Singhai et al., 1998].
+Another framework with similar objectives is Quarterware [Singhai, 1999].
 This framework has been used in the development of systems compatible with CORBA, Java RMI and MPI [Singhai, 1999], a message oriented middleware.
+The main difference between Arcademis and Quarterware is related to the configuration parameters defined by each framework.
+In Arcademis, some of the configurable aspects outlined by Quarterware have been divided into two or more different parameters, in order to provide developers with greater flexibility when necessary to configure middleware.
+For example, the dispatching strategy of Quarterware, that comprises remote object discovery and data transmission has been separated into three different parts: service discovery, invocation policy and dispatching policy.
+Therefore, while Quarterware defines six parameters for configuration, Arcademis determines eleven, as described in Section 3.

-The greatest difference between Arcademis and the previously cited systems, is that those are implemented in C++, and are CORBA compliant platforms, even though Quarterware is not limited to the CORBA environment.
-Arcademis, on the other hand, is implemented in Java, and its instances target devices able to execute a Java Virtual Machine.
-The choice of Java can be explained since this language has many relevant features for distributed programming: it is architecture neutral, portable, multithreaded, robust and secure.
-Although there are versions of remote method invocation systems others than the official Sun's implementation, there is a lack of reconfigurable middleware platforms implemented in the Java language.
-Java RMI itself provides few opportunities for reconfigurations.
-For example, this platform supports a predefined marshalling and unmarshalling algorithm (based on reflection), only one invocation semantics (synchronous, with at-most-once semantics) and only one thread policy (a new thread per connection) [Sun, 2003a].
+Arcademis is implemented in Java, and its instances target devices able to execute a Java Virtual Machine.
+There are several examples of middleware systems implemented in Java, such as Java RMI or JacORB [Brose, 1997], and there is an implementation of Java RMI targeting CDC (Connected Device Configuration), another configuration provided by the J2ME platform.
+However, there is a lack of java-based frameworks for middleware development, and the most traditional platforms do not present too many options for customization.
+Java RMI itself provides few opportunities for configuration: this platform supports a predefined marshalling and unmarshalling algorithm (based on reflection), only one invocation semantics (synchronous, with at-most-once reliability level) and only one thread policy (a new thread per connection) [Sun, 2003].

-3 Architecture of Arcademis
+3. Architecture of Arcademis

-A distributed system built on top of Arcademis is structured on three programming levels.
-The first of these levels is composed by the framework components.
+A distributed system built on top of Arcademis is structured on three abstraction levels.
+The first of these levels is composed of the framework components.
 Essentially these are abstract classes and interfaces, although Arcademis also provides concrete components that can be used without further extensions.
 The second level is represented by the concrete middleware platform, obtained as an instance of Arcademis.
 The framework defers to this level decisions such as the communication protocol and the serialization strategy that will be adopted.
 Finally, the third programming level comprises all the components that provide services to end users.
-These components constitute what is normally called a distributed applications.
-A diagram depicting the relation between the programming levels and their users is presented on Figure 1 (a).
+These components constitute what is normally called a distributed application.